 A popular infusion in France and often found dried for sale at French markets.
 Trees frequently found in France in school playgrounds or village squares.
 Believed to be popular in these areas to promote relaxation.

 This tea almost immediately makes me feel calm and very relaxed with a most pleasant, warm and comfortable feeling.
 I like the taste which I would describe as a combination of light, sweet, floral and with a subtle fruity, slightly astringent flavour.

 This wonderful tree has countless examples of traditional use.

 The wood was used for detailed carvings.
-Supposedly easier to work with than other woods when minute detail is required.
+Easier to work with than other woods particularly for minute detail.
 Traditionally popular for detailed carvings.
 Reputedly there are many lime wood carvings in St. Paul’s Cathedral in London and in Windsor Castle.
 Apparently the lightest wood produced by any European tree and said to never get woodworm.
 Used for clogs and cuckoo clocks as well as musical instruments.
 Also used in sounding boards for organs and pianos.

 Mills (2001) indicates lime flowers for any acute infections particularly if accompanied by fever.
-These include common colds, bronchitis and influenza.
+Thus indicating common colds, bronchitis and influenza.
 Further described as being antispasmodic and relaxant and indicated for anxiety, intestinal colic, irritability, restlessness and sleeplessness and tension headaches and migraines.